MFA Interviews: Shiv Putcha, Mandala Insights – Changing Trends in the Private Network Deployment Landscape

 Evangelizing the possibilities of private wireless networks – our visit to MWC Barcelona 2023

-MFA enjoyed a successful return to Mobile World Congress (MWC) in Barcelona earlier this year, a show that attracts more than 88,500 attendees from 202 countries and territories.
+We enjoyed a successful return to Mobile World Congress (MWC) in Barcelona earlier this year, a show that attracts more than 88,500 attendees from 202 countries and territories.
 The event theme for 2023 – “Velocity” – highlighted the roll of 5G in enterprises, AI advancements and benefits, the ever expanding digital divide, and the explosion in network traffic driving the need for increased capacity at the edge of the network.

 Enterprises are turning more and more to private LTE and 5G networks to meet the connectivity requirements of mission-critical devices and applications.
 During our time there, we met with interested attendees, potential new members, and press and analysts seeking to better understanding the benefits of private wireless networks for enterprises and industrial environments.
 The meetings resulted in some compelling conversations where we uncovered new challenges to tackle and identified new potential partnership opportunities with like-minded organizations.